diesimo-ai/TinyQ/README.md

 # TinyQ

-A compact, simple and efficient post-training quantization module built on the top of PyTorch's Modules.
+A lightweight post-training quantization module built on the top of PyTorch's Modules.

 ## Features